Skip to content

 Step 5: Pull Models That Fit 20 GB VRAM

-# 14B model — fits easily, fast inference
+# 14B general model — fits with room for context

 docker exec -it ollama ollama pull qwen2.5-coder:14b